BartekDec/GeneticAlgorithm/README.md

-# Main loop of genetic algoritm
+# Main loop of genetic algorithm